WHY USE SIS?

 SIS’ insurance related engineering services are typically paid for in full by underwriters.
 It is in the best interests of all parties involved in the insurance transaction, insured, underwriters and brokers alike, to better understand and work together to improve the risk.
 If underwriters are paying for all this support, why not take advantage of it?

-This engineering based approach to insurance is particularly relevant for complex, evolving and potentially catastrophic risks as are often found in the energy industry.
+This engineering based approach to insurance is particularly relevant for complex, rapidly evolving and potentially catastrophic risks such as cyber and energy risks.
 Through SIS' best in class network all parties are receiving top-quality engineering support which can be used to help in the following ways:

 - Risk Managers/Company Executives have an independent, informed insight into key assets and exposures allowing them to better evaluate adequacy of limits of coverage, asset integrity and potential ways to improve the risk